Archfx/tinyos/07-ExterInterrupt/README.md

 - Enable external interrupts and global interrupts in Machine mode.
 It should be noted that this project originally used `trap_init()` to enable global interrupts in Machine mode.
 After this modification, we changed `plic_init()` to be responsible.

-Note that the preripherals also need configuration.
-In case of UART, settings such as **baud rate** and other actions. `uart_init()` is defined in [lib.c](https://github.com/Archfx/tinyos/blob/master/07-ExterInterrupt/lib.c).
+Note that the peripherals also need configuration.
+In the case of UART, settings such as **baud rate** and other actions. `uart_init()` is defined in [lib.c](https://github.com/Archfx/tinyos/blob/master/07-ExterInterrupt/lib.c).

 ### Modify Trap Handler